 A heartfelt message is a thoughtful gift that’s easy to give on a tight budget.
 Pick up a blank card from the store with a nice picture on the front, then fill the space inside with your thoughts and feelings about your boyfriend.
 Tell him about all the little things that make you happy and how much you appreciate him.

 It doesn’t have to be Shakespeare.
 As long as it’s a sincere expression of your feelings, it will make him happy.
 And there’s no gift wrapping needed.

 2. A Handmade Gift

-Of all the comments on the Reddit thread, the suggestion that got the most likes was a gift of “something handmade.”
-The poster described a gift he’d received from his ex-girlfriend, an artist, featuring his name surrounded by drawings representing his hobbies.
+Of all the Christmas gift ideas on the Reddit thread, the suggestion that got the most likes was a gift of “something handmade.”
+The poster said the best Christmas gift he’d ever received from his ex-girlfriend, an artist, was a picture featuring his name surrounded by drawings representing his hobbies.
 The time and thought she put into it made it a much better gift than all the expensive presents she’d given him throughout their relationship.

 Of course, not everyone is a talented artist.
-However, there are other types of skills you can use to create a handmade gift, such as:
+However, there are other skills you can use to create a DIY gift, such as:

 - Knitting.
 If you’re a knitter, make your boyfriend something to ward off the winter chill.
-There are lots of free patterns to choose from at All Free Knitting, from a simple one-color scarf to an elaborate old-fashioned jacket.
+There are many free patterns to choose from at All Free Knitting, from a simple one-color scarf to an elaborate old-fashioned jacket.